code-423n4/docs/awarding/incentive-model-and-awards/awarding-process.md

 Once awards are determined, we generate a CSV file enumerating funds to be sent.
 Distribution is then initiated using disperse.app and sent to multisig signers for completion of payment.

+## If you don't see your award in your wallet:

+For most Code4rena contests, awards are sent on the Polygon network (usually in USDC) within 1-2 weeks of the awards announcement.

+If awards have been sent, and you don’t see them in your wallet, please verify that you have imported the USDC token into your Polygon wallet.
+(Metamask instructions [here](https://metamask.zendesk.com/hc/en-us/articles/360015489031-How-to-display-tokens-in-MetaMask).)

+If you still don’t see the award in your wallet, please [open a help desk ticket](https://code4rena.com/help).

 # Tax and legal questions

 > *Note: Do your own research; this is not legal or tax advice.
 You should consult a professional in your area.*